 Jonah Berger is a professor at the Wharton School of the University of Pennsylvania.
 He’s an international bestselling author, a world-renowned expert on word of mouth, social influence, consumer behavior, and how products, ideas, and behaviors can catch on.

 In this episode, Eric and Jonah discuss his book, The Catalyst: How to Change Anyone’s Mind.

 But wait – there’s more!
 The episode is not quite over!!
 We continue the conversation and you can access this exclusive content right in your podcast player feed.
 Head over to our Patreon page and pledge to donate just $10 a month.
 It’s that simple and we’ll give you good stuff as a thank you!

-If you enjoyed this conversation with Dr. Edith Eger on Life Lessons, you might also enjoy these other episodes:
+If you enjoyed this conversation with Jonah Berger, you might also enjoy these other episodes: